ostroproject/ostro-os/doc/quick_start/quick_start.rst

 Refer to the Ostro OS Release Notes in the Image Release area for specific details about capabilities and status of features for the current release.

+You'll find a summary of resources to find Ostro OS images, source code, documentation, and support systems in :ref:`access-support`

 This guide describes two ways to get started with your investigation and use of the Ostro OS:

 * Download one of the pre-built Ostro OS images, ready to run on a supported hardware platform, or